“Federal Law Forbids Sale or Reuse of this Bottle” Marking

 For an extensive list of glass manufacturers’ marks seen on bottles, fruit jars, electrical insulators, tableware and other glassware, please click here which will take you to the GLASS BOTTLE MARKS pages, page one.

-Click here to go to the site HOME PAGE.
+Click here to go to the website HOME PAGE.

 ADVERTISEMENT